Rami24t/colors/README.md

+# React Router Color Factory challenge
-# A React-ColorApp-Project using Javascript, React.js, HTML5, and CSS3...
+Color App Project made using Javascript, React.js, HTML5, and CSS3...

-## Live Demo version:
+## Live Demo version
 - link: https://colors-delta-five.vercel.app/colors
 - creds: username: 'Rami' with password: '123456789'

+## Challenge

-# React Router Color Factory
+### React Router Color Factory

 The goal of this exercise will be to use React Router to build an app that lets you view colors and add new colors.